Ryan Wedding: Alleged drug lord

-On 17 October 2024, Wedding was charged by the U.S. Department of Justice with "leading a transnational organized crime group that engaged in cocaine trafficking and murder, including of innocent civilians".
+On October 17, 2024, Wedding was charged by the U.S. Department of Justice with "leading a transnational organized crime group that engaged in cocaine trafficking and murder, including of innocent civilians".
 He is charged with multiple felonies, including drug trafficking, leading a criminal organization, three counts of murder, and one attempt to commit murder.
-He is currently a fugitive.
-He was one of sixteen people to be charged as part of operation Giant Slalom in a joint investigation by several federal agencies.
+He was one of sixteen people to be charged as part of Operation Giant Slalom in a joint investigation by several federal agencies.
 The murders that Wedding is accused of having carried out were of married couple Jagtar Sidhu, 57, and Harbhajan Sidhu, 55, and of Mohammed Zafar, 39.
 The Sidhus were killed in November 2023, while Zafar was killed in May 2024.
 Wedding is believed to have ordered the murders alongside Andrew Clark, who has been charged with the April 2024 murder of Randy Fader, 29.

-According to authorities, since his release, Wedding fled to Mexico and became a high-ranking member of the Sinaloa Cartel (Mexico's largest drug cartel), where he is known by the nicknames "El Jefe", "Giant" or "Public Enemy".
-The alleged second-in-command of Wedding's trafficking ring was arrested in Mexico in October 2024.
-On 6 March 2025, Wedding was added to the FBI Ten Most Wanted Fugitives list, replacing Alexis Flores.
-The FBI initially offered a reward of up to $10 million USD for his capture, which increased to $15 million in November 2025 after Wedding was indicted on charges of witness intimidation, murder, and money laundering.
+According to authorities, after his release, Wedding fled to Mexico and became a high-ranking member of the Sinaloa Cartel, Mexico's largest drug cartel, where he was known by the nicknames "El Jefe", "Giant" or "Public Enemy".
+The alleged second-in-command of Wedding's trafficking ring Andrew Clark was arrested in Zapopan, Jalisco, Mexico, in October 2024.

+Wedding is accused of having ordered the assassination of former associate turned federal witness Jonathan Acebedo-Garcia in Medellín, Colombia, in January 2025.
+On March 6, 2025, Wedding was added to the FBI Ten Most Wanted Fugitives list.
+He replaced Alexis Flores, who at the time was removed from the list without having been captured.
+Flores was later caught in February 2026.
+The FBI initially offered a reward of up to US$10 million for Wedding's capture, which increased to US$15 million in November 2025 after Wedding was indicted on charges of witness intimidation, murder, and money laundering.
+In November 2025, the FBI announced the arrest of six more defendants in the case, including an attorney for Wedding.

+Arrest and trial

+Wedding was arrested in Mexico City on the night of January 22, 2026.
+He was reported to have turned himself over to authorities, however his attorney Anthony Colombo disputed this claim, saying that Wedding was apprehended non-voluntarily.
+He first appeared in United States federal court on Monday, January 26, 2026, and pleaded not guilty to the charges against him.

 Personal life

-While incarcerated in 2011, Wedding married a woman from British Columbia.
-They have since divorced and his ex-wife has remarried.
+While incarcerated in 2011, Wedding married an Iranian-born woman.
+They have since divorced.
+Wedding reportedly has a girlfriend from Colombia who is accused of accepting money from him with knowledge that it came from drug trafficking.

 In media

 In March 2025, it was announced that a television documentary series titled Snow King: From Olympian to Narco was in production, based on a Rolling Stone investigation.
-The series is a collaboration between Rolling Stone Films, London-based documentary firm Dogwoof, Toronto's Visitor Media, and Corriente del Golfo, a production company co-founded by Gael García Bernal and Diego Luna.
+It is being developed by Rolling Stone Films in collaboration with the production companies Dogwoof, Visitor Media, the CBC, and Corriente del Golfo.
+In 2026, Ron Chepesiuk, an author of true crime originally from Thunder Bay, signed a contract to write a book about Wedding.